LLM Reference

 Is GPT-5.3-Codex or Magistral Small 2506 open source?

 GPT-5.3-Codex is listed under Proprietary.
-Magistral Small 2506 is listed under 1.
+Magistral Small 2506 is listed under Apache 2.0.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

-GPT-5.3-Codex has the clearer documented multimodal input signal in this comparison.
-If multimodal input is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+GPT-5.3-Codex has the clearer documented vision signal in this comparison.
+If vision is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 Which is better for reasoning mode, GPT-5.3-Codex or Magistral Small 2506?